ruyisdk/ruyi/README.md

 # Valid values are `local`, `off` and `on` -- see the documentation for
 # details.
 #
-# If unset or empty, this default value is used: data will be collected but
+# If unset or empty, this default value is used: data will be collected and
-# nothing will get uploaded without explicit action by the user.
+# uploaded every week, on a random weekday determined by the installation's
+# anonymous ID alone.
-mode = "local"
+mode = "on"
 # The time the user's consent is given to telemetry data uploading.
 If the
 # system time is later than the time given here, telemetry consent banner will
 # not be displayed any more each time `ruyi` is executed.
 The exact consent